Henry Robinson (writer): Writings

+In England, Robinson published several texts between 1643 and 1646 that were grounded in a secular, sceptical and Independent line, at a moment when the Presbyterian church threatened to impose its rigid and intolerant dogma.
 He advocated the "free trading of truth", and wrote that "no man can have a natural monopoly of truth".
 He was one of a group of authors slightly ahead of John Milton in the arguments of Areopagitica against censorship.
 It has been said that there was essentially nothing in Milton's work that had not been anticipated by Robinson, William Walwyn, Roger Williams.
 According to recent research by David Adams, Milton’s Areopagitica was printed on a press owned by Robinson.
 The press also printed works advocating religious toleration by Welwyn and Williams.

 Other contemporaries writing in the area of freedom of publication were John Lilburne and John Saltmarsh, and John Goodwin.
 The production of pamphlets in 1644 arguing for toleration was part of the Independents' campaign against the rigid Presbyterians.
 Robinson was against religious coercion, and therefore against the setting-up of a new national church for England if the result was persecution.
 Toleration was apparently not to be extended to Roman Catholics.

 He wrote extensively on trade and economics, including advocacy for English trade policy during the Rump Parliament, In economic policy his writings had some effect: in the areas of interest rates, naturalisation of foreigners, redistribution of trades from the London centre, and inland navigation, there was a measure of economic reform in the directions he with Hartlib had proposed.

 He, in common with some of the Levellers, argued against jury trial.